Pierre Thouvenot: Early career

 Thouvenot was born on 9 March 1757 in Toul, Meurthe-et-Moselle, France.
 He did not join the military until 1779, having spent the previous five years as a geographical engineer.
-He enrolled in L'école d'artillerie de La Fère, leaving as a cadet in the French artillery during December 1779.
+He enrolled at L'école d'artillerie de La Fère, leaving as a cadet in the French artillery during December 1779.
 He served for a time on the Île de Ré where he became a Second-lieutenant in 1780 before being sent to Guadeloupe.
 He distinguished himself in Bouillé's attack on St Lucia in May 1781, and took part in the subsequent invasion of Tobago.
-Thouvenot received a promotion to Lieutenant in 1783 and continued to serve in the Caribbean following the Treaty of Paris.
-He was promoted to Capitain in 1788 and was made a Chevalier de Saint-Louis (Knight of Saint Louis) in 1791 and was appointed to the foundry at Indret, near Nantes, initially as an inspector but later as the director.
+Thouvenot received a promotion to lieutenant in 1783 and continued to serve in the Caribbean following the Treaty of Paris.
+He was promoted to captain in 1788 and was made a Chevalier de Saint-Louis (Knight of Saint Louis) in 1791 and was appointed to the foundry at Indret, near Nantes, initially as an inspector but later as its director.
 Towards the end of 1792, Thouvenot was promoted to lieutenant-colonel and was transferred, as director, to the foundry at Malines.

 Exile

-Leaving naval armament behind in December 1792; Thouvenot returned to serving with the army in the field as the commander of the Belgium artillery and in February the following year, he became attached to General Charles François Dumouriez, as his chief of staff.
+Leaving naval armament behind in December 1792, Thouvenot returned to serving with the army in the field as the commander of the Belgium artillery and in February the following year, he became attached to General Charles François Dumouriez, as his chief of staff.
 When, some two months later, a warrant for his arrest was issued by the new government in France, Thouvenot was prompted to flee Belgium.
 He was captured by Austrian soldiers and imprisoned at Treurenberg.
 After his release in 1794, Thouvenot sought refuge in the neutral Duchy of Brunswick-Lüneburg where he remained until an amnesty was granted by Napoleon in 1800.